 Streamlining Diagnosis & Treatment

 Patients with stroke often suffer from other vascular diseases or disorders as well.
 So where appropriate, Stroke Service neurologists can call on the world-class expertise of the many specialists within the Mass General Vascular Center.
-Our multidisciplinary approach to patient care (a rarity in stroke centers) greatly streamlines the diagnosis and treatment of patients with complicated vascular disorders or cardioembolic stroke.
+Our multidisciplinary approach to patient care greatly streamlines the diagnosis and treatment of patients with complicated vascular disorders.

 Finally, the Stroke Service has always been committed to advancing the understanding and treatment of cerebrovascular disease.
 Through our training programs, we educate our medical students, residents, fellows, physicians, nurses and administrative staff, as well as observers from other institutions.
 Our approach fosters in-depth discussion and analysis of cases and promotes state-of-the-art clinical management.